taurinrobinson-wq/saoriverse-console/WORK_IN_PROGRESS/RESPONSE_ADAPTER_PROGRESS.md

 Why this matters
 -----------------

-The work preserves the system's internal symbolic processing while presenting plain, companion-like language to users — matching the "No backend terms" requirement and improving UX.
+The work preserves the system's internal symbolic processing while presenting plain, companion-like language to users, matching the "No backend terms" requirement and improving UX.

 Where to start when you return
 ------------------------------